xuwang/docker-skydns/README.md

-#Build A SkyDNS Docker Image
+#Build A Small SkyDNS Docker Image

 Let's build a minimun docker image for skydns.